Supporting Partner Agencies

-Stop Loan Sharks England Illegal Money Lending Team investigate and prosecute illegal lenders.
-We are actively trying to contact those who are at risk to let them know there is help available and to prevent people who have financial difficulties from borrowing cash from a loan shark.
+The England Illegal Money Lending Team (IMLT) investigates and prosecutes illegal lenders.
+We are actively trying to contact people who are have borrowed from loan sharks to let them know there is help available.
+We also work to prevent those who have financial difficulties from borrowing cash from a loan shark in the first place.

-We want to work with partner agencies who support those in financial difficulties and gather intelligence that will put loan sharks away.
+We want to work with partner agencies to gather intelligence that will enable us to stop loan sharks.
 Our key partners include housing associations, the police, Citizens Advice, debt advice services, as well as credit unions and anyone who works with vulnerable people.

-Our team can deliver the following with partner agencies, completely free of charge:
+We can also deliver the following with partner agencies, completely free of charge:

-- Presentations for service users/residents to raise awareness of illegal lending
+- Presentations for service users and residents to raise awareness of illegal lending

 - Publicity materials